 To see the Mask's photos of previous KOER parades, click here.

-This year, the Knights of Ecor Rouge will parade on February 18 at 6:45 p.m.
+This year, the Knights of Ecor Rouge paraded on February 18 at 6:45 p.m.

-The theme will be Riding With the Knights, and the parade will include 12 floats designed by Brent Amacker and built by Craig Stephens' Carnival Artists.
+The theme was Riding With the Knights, and the parade included 12 floats designed by Brent Amacker and built by Craig Stephens' Carnival Artists.